What are the most important things to know about Prezcobix?

 Where can I find more information about Prezcobix?

 - This Patient Version drug summary is based on the following FDA label(s): Tablet, (film coated).
-The Patient Counseling Information section of the label includes information for people taking Prezcobix.
+The Patient Package Insert includes information for people taking Prezcobix.

 - A list of FDA-approved HIV medicines, from HIVinfo.